The way you charge your jet ski battery is very simple and not too different if you were charging a battery in a car.

-You can leave the charger on the battery only if it’s a SMART CHARGER like this one here (Amazon Link Ad).
+You can leave the charger on the battery only if it’s a SMART CHARGER like this one here*.

 Most, if not all, jet skis use a 12-volt battery.
 The biggest thing to worry about is the physical size of the battery.
 Every battery is given a size, for example, a typical size for a Sea-Doo is a size 30, 20, or 16.
 Make sure you get the correct size battery for your jet ski when you replace it.

-A Trickle Charger is not as common as they used to be and have been replaced with Smart Chargers.
-A Trickle Charger would be a very slow way to charge a battery but I would not recommend a trickle charger.
+A trickle charger is not as common as they used to be and has been replaced with smart chargers.
+A trickle charger would be a very slow way to charge a battery, but I would not recommend a trickle charger.

-I recommend using a Smart Charger instead for the simple fact that a Smart Charger turns on and off when it needs to.
-A Trickle Charger is always giving power which can be bad if you plan on keeping your battery charger on for long periods of time.
-The Trickle Charger could overcharge the battery and kill it if you give it enough time.
+I recommend using a smart charger instead for the simple fact that a smart charger turns on and off when it needs to.
+A trickle charger is always giving power, which can be bad if you intend to keep your battery charger on for long periods of time.
+The trickle charger could overcharge the battery and kill it if you give it enough time.

 Solar Battery Charger